agourlay/cornichon/README.md

 ```

-- execute a serie of steps and fails if the execution does not complete within 'maxDuration'.
+- execute a series of steps and fails if the execution does not complete within 'maxDuration'.

 ```scala
 Within(maxDuration = 10 seconds) {